 They may also have a “wish list” of items like blankets or treats to provide for the animals they treat.
 Some practices even have internal emergency funds set aside to help pet owners who are unable to pay.
 Donating to these could help them give care to animals in need.

-Brighten with blooms.
+6. Brighten with Blooms

 Nothing lifts spirits or brightens a room like a sunny, cheery floral bouquet.
 I’m paw-ticularly fond of the a-DOG-able Collection from 1-800-FLOWERS.
 Created by hand in the shape of – you guessed it – a cute little pup, these beautiful blooms come in a variety of designs and are sure to unleash a myriad of smiles.

 This gesture may be inexpensive, but I guarantee it’ll be memorable!
 Be sure to let your team know why you appreciate them, including specific examples if you have any.
-And feel free to pop a pic of your pet in the envelope, too!
+And feel free to pop a pic of your pet in the envelope too!

 While it’s not a direct expression of thanks, you can show your veterinary staff that you appreciate them by doing what you can to make their job easier.
 Make sure that you’re on time for your appointment.
 Being even a few minutes late could leave them running behind for the rest of the day.
 And speaking of running behind, remember that emergencies and unexpected issues do arise, so be patient if you have to wait a few minutes to be seen.
 In addition, follow their advice.
 Feel free to ask questions or make suggestions, but in the end they are the experts on pet health, and they will always suggest what they believe is in your pet’s best interest.